sorentwo/soren-website/_posts/2016-08-01-strategies-for-selective-cache-expiration.md

 Caching is key to a highly performant application, but stale data can be insidious.
 Without targeted expiration we start to reach for blunt tools and expire too broadly.
-All of the expiration strategies presented here are simple, but they come up often in a production system.
+All of the expiration strategies presented here are simple, and they come up often in a production system.
 Recognize the situation and choose the right strategy for the job.

 [ece]: https://sorentwo.com/2016-07-11-essentials-of-cache-expiration-in-rails